Triplemanus/SWAPI-BOX/README-now.md

 # SWAPI-Box

 SWAPI-Box is a web application that uses the Star Wars API to tap into a “black hole” of Star Wars data.
 Mwahaha.

+The application loads with an opening scroll similar to the opening scroll of one randomly selected movie from the franchise, also playing the wonderful soundtrack from master composer John Williams.

+Clicking the "Skip Movie Stuff" button takes you to the main screen which shows the options for viewing the different categories of data.
+It also includes an option to select your favorites from each category and display them all together on one screen.

 ### Learning Goals